Infineon/low-side-switch-shield-btf3050te/README.md

 ## Key Features and Applications

-* An Arduino Uno R3, XMC1100 Boot Kit, or similar board connected to the shield can control the three Low Side Switches via general IO pins.
+* An Arduino Uno R3, XMC1100 Boot Kit, or similar board connected to the shield can control the three low-side switches via general IO pins.
 * Able to switch all kind of loads like resistive, inductive and capacitive, limited by clamping energy
-* Three Low Side Switches BTF3050TE
+* Three low-side switches BTF3050TE
   * Input voltage : 3 to 5.5V
   * Supply voltage: 3 to 5.5V
   * Nominal battery voltage: 8 to 18V